On this page

 Why it matters

-M&S’s delayed threat detection impacted customer trust and business operations.
-Their initial disclosure of the attack was also vague, using terms like "cyber incident" instead of admitting that it was a ransomware attack.
+Delayed threat detection and disclosure can impact customer trust and business operations.
 This emphasizes the need for rapid containment and transparent communication during security incidents in the retail industry.

 Best practices